A surface of degree $24$ with $1440$ singularities of type $D\_4$: Abstract

 \section{Abstract}

-Using the invariant algebra of the reflection group denoted by $G_{32}$ in Shephard-Todd classification, we construct three irreducible surfaces in $\Pb^3(\CM)$ with many singularities: one of them has degree $24$ and contains $1440$ quotient singularities of type $D_4$.
+Using the invariant algebra of the complex reflection group denoted by $G_{32}$ in the Shephard--Todd classification, we construct three irreducible surfaces in $\Pb^3(\CM)$ with many singularities: one of them has degree $24$ and contains $1~\!440$ quotient singularities of type $D_4$.

 Let $\mu_{D_4}(d)$ denote the maximal number of quotient singularities of type $D_4$ that an irreducible projective surface of degree $d$ in $\Pb^3(\CM)$ might have.
 Miyaoka~\cite{miyaoka} proved that